slow-connect/key-alpha/README.md

 > MIT CompGeom Group, Hugo A. Akitaya, Erik D. Demaine, Adam Hesterberg, Anna Lubiw, Jayson Lynch, Joseph O’Rourke, and Frederick Stock, “Super Guarding and Dark Rays in Art Galleries”, in Proceedings of the 35th Canadian Conference on Computational Geometry, 2023, pages 51–61.

 `alpha.bst` would generate a key like [MAD<sup>+</sup>23], but this mixes the group name with author names.
-With `alpha-key.bst`, you can use the `key` field to override the generated key to [MIT23] as follows:
+With `key-alpha.bst`, you can use the `key` field to override the generated key to [MIT CompGeom Group] as follows:

 ```bibtex
 @InProceedings{DarkRays_CCCG2023,